Providing compassionate care at our comprehensive breast care center.

 Being diagnosed with cancer can be one of life’s toughest moments, but you are not alone.
-The empathetic team of breast care specialists at Puyallup Surgical Consultants are committed to working with you not just as surgeons, but as advocates.
+The empathetic team of breast care specialists at Proliance Puyallup Surgeons are committed to working with you not just as surgeons, but as advocates.

 We understand what you are going through and how scary this time can be, so we collaborate with our patients and their other medical providers to determine your best course of care.
 We will remove all threats to your well being while retaining as much healthy tissue as possible, and we will do it in a welcoming environment that is close to home.